Drinking Water Resources

 *Certified by Federal Aviation Administration per Title 14 Code of Federal Regulations Part 139

-The specific orders issued by the Division of Drinking Water required the Public Water Systems to sample the PWS wells quarterly for four consecutive quarters.
-The results of the PWS wells sampled during the 1st Quarter are now available for the public to view.
+The Division of Drinking Water required the Public Water Systems to sample the PWS wells quarterly for four consecutive quarters.

 Public Water Supply Well Results

-- In this dataset and on the following maps and charts, if a water system sampled a well more than once in a quarter, the concentration equals to the average concentration for that analyte.
+In this dataset and on the following charts, if a water system sampled a well more than once in a quarter, the concentration equals to the average concentration for that analyte.
 Additionally, PFOA or PFOS concentrations reported at less than the reporting limit are shown as zero.

 - A series of two charts are shown.
 Each chart shows the frequency of detections for PFOA and PFOS, respectively for all results less than 70 ppt for PFOA or PFOS.
 The first column along the X-axis is equal to the NL for PFOA (5.1 ppt) or PFOS (6.5 ppt).
 Each column within each concentration range represents a quarter of data.